-- Along with the Freedom of Information Act, requires LSCs to designate a member or members to complete online training on the Open Meetings Act and the Freedom of Information Act and to act as the Freedom of Information Act / Open Meetings Act Officer(s) for the LSC. - Along with the Freedom of Information Act, requires all LSC members to complete the online training on the Open Meetings Act and the Freedom of Information Act.
+- Along with the Freedom of Information Act, requires LSCs to designate a member or members to complete online training on the Open Meetings Act and the Freedom of Information Act and to act as the Freedom of Information Act / Open Meetings Act Officer(s) for the LSC. - ✓ If not previously designated or if the member(s) previously designated are no longer serving, the annual organizational meeting affords the LSC a good opportunity to designate the FOIA/OMA Officer(s) member(s) to act as the FOIA/OMA Officer(s) for the body. - ✓ The member(s) designated as the FOIA/OMA Officer(s) must complete the on-line training within 30 days after being designated by the LSC.
+After compliance with the initial training requirement, the designated FOIA/OMA member(s) must complete the on-line training annually. - Along with the Freedom of Information Act, requires all LSC members to complete the online training on the Open Meetings Act and the Freedom of Information Act.